MizarNevelli/WhatsappWeb-Clone/readme.md

 # WhatsApp Web copy

-Boolzapp has been the second full project after 2 month od coding at Boolean Careers
+Boolzapp has been the second full responsive project after 2 month of coding at Boolean Careers

 ## Technologies